akinpoz/akinpoz-mvp/README.md

       - Jukebox must be enabled and authenticated via spotify account associated with device playing music
       - The spotify client_id, client_secret and authentication_key must all be present in the .env file in server
     - What is left to do:

-      - Check if jukebox is enabled / token is not null
       - Server error handling

   - 8/25: Began payment wall